ANUSF/ADAUsers/README.md

-The ADA user management server.
+The ADA user management server (in development).

+Authors: Olaf Delgado-Friedrichs and Rohan Mitchell

 Copyright (c) 2011 The Australian National University